ShushanArakelyan/shushanarakelyan.github.io/content/authors/shushan/_index.md

 highlight_name: true
 ---

 I’m a final year PhD candidate at the University of Southern California.
-I am part of Intelligence and Knowledge Discovery Lab (INK lab[https://inklab.usc.edu/]), supervised by Prof. Xiang Ren.
+I am part of Intelligence and Knowledge Discovery Lab ( [INK lab](https://inklab.usc.edu/) ), supervised by Prof. Xiang Ren.
 In the past, I was an intern at Microsoft Research, and Google.

 I am currently on the job market, looking for Research Scientist positions.
 My research interests and experience lie in large language models and their generalization, particularly, in applications for software and code.
 {style="text-align: justify;"}